mendhak/mendhak.github.io/_posts/2021-06-19-smashtest-tutorial.md

 ```
-Click 'div.search-results h3'
+Click 'div.search-results .result-item'
 ```

-That should take you to the splice() documentation page.
+That should take you to the Array documentation page.
 Enter `x` to exit, and add it to your `mdn.smash`:

 ```
 Open Firefox

     Navigate to 'https://developer.mozilla.org/'

-        Type 'splice[enter]' into '#main-q'
+        Type 'array' into '#hp-search-q'

-            $ Click 'div.search-results h3'
+            $ Click 'div.search-results .result-item'
 ```

 ### Give selectors a friendly, readable name

-The selector `'div.search-results h3'` is not very readable, and neither is `'#main-q'`.
+The selector `'div.search-results .result-item'` is not very readable, and neither is `'#hp-search-q'`.
 Smashtest has a feature called `props` which lets you map readable names to CSS selectors.

 Props are just another step in the test branch, and are just 'lookups', so they can go anywhere in the steps.
 The `mdn.smash` can be rewritten like this, try running it: